-One day you turn on a faucet and the water is flowing like Niagara Falls – the next, more like water dripping, drop by drop, from an icicle.
-Maybe it’s happened suddenly, or maybe it’s been going on for a while.
+One day you turn on a faucet, and the water is flowing like Niagara Falls – the next, more like water dripping, drop by drop, from an icicle.
+Maybe it’s happened suddenly, or perhaps it’s been going on for a while.
 Either way, it’s there, and you know all is not well.

 What you’re noticing is low water pressure.
-What you don’t know instantly is what’s causing it and whether it’s confined to one or more water sources.
+But, unfortunately, you don’t know instantly what’s causing it and whether it’s confined to one or more water sources.

-Let’s have a look at the main causes of low water pressure and to help you better figure out how to respond.
+Let’s look at the leading causes of low water pressure to help you better figure out how to respond.

 If your plumbing is not equipped with a pressure regulator, skip ahead to the next possible cause of low water pressure.
 If you do have one, you can test it yourself.
 Attach a water pressure gauge to your outside hose spigot, ideally the one closest to the regulator.
-When you turn the water on, the pressure gauge will give you an immediate read of your water pressure.
-If it’s lower than what your pressure regulator is reporting, your issue might be with the pressure regulator.
-Time to call Pann Home Services to set the matter right.
+When you turn the water on, the pressure gauge will give you a quick read of your water pressure.
+Suppose it’s lower than what your pressure regulator is reporting.
+In that case, your issue might be with the pressure regulator—time to call Pann Home Services to set the matter right.

 Pipes can clog anywhere along the route they travel – not just near a toilet or top of a sink drain.
-They also can form deep inside your pipes where even a small clog can reduce your water pressure.
-If nothing else appears to be the cause or at least a contributing factor, you have another reason to call Pann.
+They also can form deep inside your pipes, where even a small clog can reduce your water pressure.
+If nothing else appears to be the cause of at least a contributing factor, you have another reason to call Pann.

 Metal pipes have the equivalency of an expiration date.
 As in, they weren’t built to last forever.
 Metal pipes, especially galvanized steel, can begin to corrode after only 20 years.
 Copper pipes are usually good for 50 or more years and brass pipes should be fine from 40 and 70 years.
 If that proves to be the cause of your low water pressure, all or part of your home may need to be re-piped.